California's Central Coast road trip: the top things to do, where to stay & what to eat

 Explore Summerland Beach: on horseback.
 Enjoy a late-afternoon ride on an untrammelled slice of the coast with Santa Barbara Beach Horseback Rides.
 Excursions last 90 minutes and are dependent on the weather and tides.

 Eat the globe at: The Black Sheep.
 Creativity and local produce reign supreme at this hip restaurant, which takes its influences from all over the world.
 Menu items run the gamut from duck confit to ramen to a chef’s risotto that changes by the night.
+(The Black Sheep is currently closed with plans to reopen in December 2022)

 Overnight at: Hideaway Santa Barbara.
 A teensy boutique hotel a couple of blocks from the beach, the Hideaway has a fitting coastal vibe – think white-washed walls and sea-blue accents.
 There are only nine rooms here, so don’t delay your booking.